 This service is slightly different from the other ones on this list because it actually ships you a physical card.
-To get one or more of these cards you will need to be KYC checked.
+To get one or more of these cards, you will need to be KYC checked.
 Once that simple check has been performed, you can get two cards for free.
-The good thing about LeuPay is that it offers 10 different currencies, so if you are wanting to unblock something in a more unusual region, this card is well worth considering.
+The good thing about LeuPay is that it offers 10 different currencies, so if you want to unblock something in a more unusual region, this card is well worth considering.
 Another great selling point - uploading money to a LeuPay card is free for EU residents and just 2% elsewhere.